create your own

 Carbon Deposits: Dark, burnt looking areas on the insulator and around the rim of the plug.
 Could be caused by using the wrong heat range plug.
 Also, check to see if the air filter needs to be cleaned or replaced.
 Too little air in the air to fuel ratio can cause these deposits.

 Electrode Damage: Both electrodes are damaged.
 Visible as pitting and melting.
-Can be caused by overheating which in turn is caused by low oil level (hot engine), engine timing too advanced (plug fires before there is enough fuel and air in the cylinder), and/or a lean fuel mixture (not enough gas with the air).
+Can be caused by overheating which in turn is caused by a too hot engine, engine timing too advanced and/or a lean fuel mixture.

 Ash Deposits: Ashy deposits on one or both electrodes.
 Possible valve guide seal problem.
 The ash is oil that saturated the plug and was then burned during ignition.
 Could also be caused by bad gas.